jk0609/cubecompanionAPI/README.md

 * `/read` - Returns a list of Card objects currently stored in the database.
 Currently returns all cards, will eventually filter by user, card attributes, etc.

 * `/:id/delete` - Removes Card with :id from database.

+## To Do
+* Add migration or something akin to it for MongoDB
+* Add schema for Cube, where a Cube is a collection of Cards
+* Flesh out Steps to Use w/ Mongo migration and using Postman to send requests